shierc/oTree/blog.md

 #### 2015-07-25: New version available

 We have released a new version of otree-core.
-It fixes an error where users got this error message:
+It fixes an error many users reported:

 ```
 django.template.base.TemplateEncodingError: Templates can only be constructed from unicode or UTF-8 strings.